As the new millennium dawned, PepsiCo endeavored to create an entirely new soda to appeal to teenagers.

 While later derided as a gimmick, the aesthetic design of Pepsi Blue was central to its reason for being—luring the rising millennial generation through provocative, youthful visual messaging.

-Only time would tell if the strategic gamble would pay off by expanding Pepsi's consumer reach or merely serve as a colorful footnote in beverage case studies.
+Only time would tell if it was the right move or just become another footnote in beverage case studies.

 A massive advertising campaign was launched featuring pop princess Britney Spears, then at the height of her fame.